Mets sign 3rd-round draft pick Matt Allan for $2.5 million

 NEW YORK (AP) — After gambling in the draft, the New York Mets hope it just paid off with a future ace.

 Third-round pick Matt Allan signed for a $2.5 million bonus and was introduced Friday at Citi Field.
-The right-hander from Seminole High School in Florida was rated a middle-of-the-first-round prospect but lasted until the 89th selection early this month because teams were concerned about being able to meet his asking price.
+The right-hander from Seminole High School in Florida was rated a top-20 prospect but lasted until the 89th selection early this month because teams were concerned about being able to meet his asking price.

 “I think everyone knew it was going to take first round-type treatment to get him interested in this process,” agent Scott Boras said.

-To save enough money from their bonus pool allotment to sign Allan, the Mets drafted seven consecutive college seniors — who had little bargaining leverage — after plucking the 18-year-old pitcher.
+To save enough money from their bonus pool allotment to squeeze in Allan, the Mets drafted seven consecutive college seniors — who had little bargaining leverage — after plucking the 18-year-old pitcher.

 In other words, they put a lot of eggs in one basket.